-Pension Benefits Postretirement Benefits Μ ledicare Act Subsidy Receipts
+Pension Benefits I Postretirement Benefits dicare Act idy Receipts

 (Thousands)

-2025 \$ 98,678 \$ 8,908 \$
+2025 \$ 31,834 \$ 4,465 \$

-2026 \$ 96,313 \$ 7,842 \$ -
+2026 \$ 27,590 \$ 4,329 \$

-2027 \$ 93,997 \$ 7,292 \$ -
+2027 \$ 25,374 \$ 4,153 \$

-2028 \$ 92,121 \$ 6,801 \$ -
+2028 \$ 23,127 \$ 3,959 \$

-2029 \$ 89,675 \$ 6,283 \$ -
+2029 \$ 20,947 \$ 3,748 \$

-2030-2034 \$ 406,028 \$ 25,337 \$ -
+2030-2034 \$ 78,189 \$ 15,657 \$

 Plan assets: Our pension benefits plan assets are held in a master trust providing for a single trustee/custodian, a uniform investment manager lineup, and an efficient, cost-effective means of allocating expenses and investment performance to each plan under the master trust.
-Our primary investment objective is to have diversified asset allocation policy that mitigates risk and volatility while meeting or exceeding our projected expected return to ensure that current and future benefit obligations are adequately funded.
-Further diversification and risk mitigation is achieved within each asset class by avoiding significant concentrations in certain markets, utilizing a combination or passive and active investment managers with unique skills and expertise, a systematic allocation to various asset classes and providing broad exposure to different segments of the equity, fixed income and alternative investment markets.
+Our primary investment objective is to ensure that current and future benefit obligations are adequately funded and with volatility commensurate with our tolerance for risk.
+Preservation of capital and achievement of sufficient total return to fund accrued and future benefits obligations are of highest concern.
+Our primary means for achieving capital preservation is through diversification of the trust's investments while avoiding significant concentrations of risk in any one area of the securities markets.
+Within each asset group, further diversification is achieved through utilizing multiple asset managers and systematic allocation to various asset classes; providing broad exposure to different segments of the equity, fixed-income and alternative investment markets.

 The asset allocation policy is the most important consideration in achieving our objective of superior investment returns while minimizing risk.
 We have established a target asset allocation policy within allowable ranges for our pension benefits plan assets within broad categories of asset classes made up of Return-Seeking and Liability-Hedging investments.
 We have targets of 15%-70% for Return-Seeking assets and 30%-85% for Liability-Hedging assets.
-Return-Seeking investments generally consist of domestic, international and emerging equity, real estate, global asset allocation strategies and hedge funds.
+Return-Seeking investments generally consist of domestic, international, global, and emerging market equities invested in companies across all market capitalization ranges.
+Return-Seeking assets also include investments in real estate, global asset allocation strategies and hedge funds.
 Liability-Hedging investments generally consist of long-term corporate bonds, annuity contracts, long-term treasury STRIPS, and opportunistic fixed income investments.
 Systematic rebalancing within the target ranges increases the probability that the annualized return on the investments will be enhanced, while realizing lower overall risk, should any asset categories drift outside their specified ranges.